 *. ‘zRam’: As most know, a ‘Swap’ file is a temporary location in your disk drive (including SSD etc) that’s being used by the OS to save data (temporarily) while loading/unloading programs from the disk drive to RAM (vice versa).

 What ‘zRam’ does is, it creates a virtual and a compressed ‘Swap’ file on the RAM itself, so the RAM can now hold more programs and their data.
-This minimizes the need to use the ‘real Swap’ file on the disk drive, thus increases the performance as HDD or SSD etc are far more slower when compared with RAM.
+This minimizes the need to use the ‘real Swap’ file on the disk drive, thus increases the performance as it minimizes the need to read from the disk.

 I honestly haven’t seen huge improvements, but, you can try installing it anyway.
 If you use Ubuntu 12.10 Quantal Quetzal and 12.04 Precise Pangolin, then simply enter the below command.